 - a.
 Appropriate regard for regulations as a representative of Boston University. - b.
 Proper and careful handling of materials. - c.
-Follow-through with introductions and research offers from other institutions, including approval by them of any type of research proposal deemed by them to be necessary to obtain their permissions and access to materials.
+Follow-through with introductions and research offers from other institutions, including approval by them of any type of research proposal deemed by them to be necessary to obtain their permissions and access to materials. - d.

-- d.
 Appropriate use of time. - e.
+Collection of a sample size sufficient to test the proposed hypothesis. - f.
 If needed, adjustments in plan made with consent of research committee.